Kristina01111000/lavendersite/README.md

 - updates from woocommerce to square are done by the site
     - this is one of the reasons people don't like square
 - read more shows instead of buy button when they are out of stock
+- some of the plants listed in the bundles still aren't on the products list
 - make sure she knows how to edit the pictures, tell her that when replacing a picture its way easier to remove the previous picture then add a new one instead of hitting the replace image button, its a little quirk of woocommerce that that creates a mess
 - talk about application page, any edits to form